Scrabble: Acceptable words

-The first predominates in the U.S., Canada, Israel and Thailand, and the second in English Scrabble in the rest of the world.
+The first predominates in the U.S., Canada, and Thailand, and the second in English Scrabble in the rest of the world.
 There is also a large community of competitive Collins players in North America, with its own NASPA rating system.

 NWL and OSPD

-Today's NASPA Word List, published by NASPA Games, descends from the Official Tournament and Club Word List (a non-bowdlerized version of the Official Scrabble Players Dictionary) and its companion Long Words List for longer words.
-The current version of NWL is NWL2020, effective January 2021, and the Official Scrabble Players Dictionary, published by Merriam-Webster, is currently in its sixth edition of 2018.
+Today's NASPA Word List (NWL), published by NASPA Games, descends from the Official Tournament and Club Word List (a non-bowdlerized version of the Official Scrabble Players Dictionary) and its companion Long Words List for longer words.
+The current version of NWL is NWL2023, effective February 2024, and the Official Scrabble Players Dictionary, published by Merriam-Webster, is currently in its seventh edition of 2022.
 NWL includes all current OSPD words, plus several hundred offensive words and genericized trademarks such as KLEENEX; as of 2020, it no longer includes words judged to be personally applicable offensive slurs.

 The NWL and OSPD are compiled using a number of major college-level dictionaries, principally those published by Merriam-Webster.
 If a word appears, at least historically, in any one of the dictionaries, it is included in the NWL and the OSPD.
 If the word has only an offensive meaning, it is included only in the NWL.
 The key difference between the OSPD and the NWL is that the OSPD is marketed for "home and school" use, without words which their source dictionaries judged offensive, rendering the Official Scrabble Players Dictionary less fit for official Scrabble play.
 The OSPD is available in bookstores, while the NWL is available only through NASPA.

 Collins Scrabble Words

-In all other English-speaking countries, the competition word list is Collins Scrabble Words 2019 edition, known as CSW19.
-(Versions of this lexicon before 2007 were known as SOWPODS.)
-The lexicon includes all allowed words 2 to 15 letters long.
-Historically, this list has contained all OTCWL words plus words sourced from Chambers and Collins English dictionaries, but recent editorial decisions have caused greater discrepancies between CSW and NWL.
-This book is used to adjudicate at the World Scrabble Championship and all other major international competitions outside North America.
+In all other English-speaking countries, the competition word list is Collins Scrabble Words 2021 edition, known as CSW21 (Versions of this lexicon before 2007 were known as SOWPODS).
+Historically, this list has contained all OTCWL words plus words sourced from the Chambers and Collins English dictionaries, but recent editorial decisions have caused greater discrepancies between CSW and NWL.
+CSW is commonly used to adjudicate major tournaments outside North America.

 Tournaments are also played using CSW in North America, particularly since Hasbro ceased to control tournament play in 2009.
-NASPA officially rates CSW tournaments alongside NWL tournaments, using a separate rating system.
+NASPA, the Word Game Players Organization, and Collins Coalition (CoCo) all sanction CSW tournaments, using separate Elo rating systems.

 Challenges

 The penalty for a successfully challenged play is nearly universal: the offending player removes the tiles played and forfeits their turn.
 (In some online games, an option known as "void" may be used, wherein unacceptable words are automatically rejected by the program.
 The player is then required to make another play, with no penalty applied.)

-The penalty for an unsuccessful challenge (where all words formed by the play are deemed valid) varies considerably, including:
+The penalty for an unsuccessful challenge (where all words challenged in the play are deemed valid) varies considerably, including: